Mulvaney Walks Back Ukraine Remarks, Admits It Wasn't A 'Perfect Press Conference'

 "There was never any connection between the flow of money and the server," Mulvaney said on Sunday.

-Mulvaney's comments saying just the opposite of what he is saying now undercut Trump's longstanding defense that aid to Ukraine was never conditioned on advancing a political agenda.
+Mulvaney's comments saying just the opposite of what he is saying now undercut Trump's long-standing defense that aid to Ukraine was never conditioned on advancing a political agenda.

 The issue is a central topic of the impeachment inquiry into Trump's interactions with the president of Ukraine.
 Three House committees leading the investigation continue to bring witnesses to the Capitol in a case examining abuse-of-power allegations that could lead to lawmakers voting on whether to impeach the president.

-On Thursday, Mulvaney said he was only aware of Trump's desire to have Ukraine look into the hacked DNC servers, but texts between State Department officials apparently revealed a plan that tried to get Ukraine to commit to investigating Ukrainian energy company Burisma on whose board Joe Biden's son, Hunter, served.
+On Thursday, Mulvaney said he was only aware of Trump's desire to have Ukraine look into the hacked DNC servers, but texts among State Department officials apparently reveal a plan that tried to get Ukraine to commit to investigating Ukrainian energy company Burisma, on whose board 2020 Democratic presidential hopeful Joe Biden's son, Hunter, served.

 The $391 million in defense aid at the core of the scandal was eventually delivered to Ukraine, and that alone should "put the matter to bed," Mulvaney said on Sunday.

-Asked if Mulvaney ever thought his explosive comments on Thursday would have cost him his job, he said, "absolutely positively not," while conceding that "did I have the perfect press conference, no, but again the facts are on our side."
+Asked if he ever thought his explosive comments on Thursday would have cost him his job, Mulvaney said, "Absolutely positively not," while conceding, "Did I have the perfect press conference?
+No, but again the facts are on our side."

 Meanwhile, impeachment investigators examining Trump's dealings with Ukraine are pressing ahead.
-They are expected to call two more diplomats for testimony in the coming days.
-Among them, Bill Taylor, a veteran diplomat in Ukraine, and Philip Reeker, the acting assistant secretary of European and Eurasian Affairs in the State Department.
+They are expected to call two more diplomats for testimony in the coming days — Bill Taylor, the acting U.S. ambassador to Ukraine, and Philip Reeker, the acting assistant secretary of European and Eurasian affairs in the State Department.